MatthewYork/DateTools/README.md

 Continuous integration testing is performed by Travis CI: [![Build Status](https://travis-ci.org/MatthewYork/DateTools.svg?branch=master)](https://travis-ci.org/MatthewYork/DateTools)

 ##Credits

+Thanks to Jon Hocking for his initial work on PrettyTimestamp.
+It laid the foundation for DateTools' timeAgo methods.
+You can find this great project [here](https://github.com/jonhocking/PrettyTimestamp).

 Many thanks to the .NET team for their DateTime class and a major thank you to [Jani Giannoudis](http://www.codeproject.com/Members/Jani-Giannoudis) for his work on ITimePeriod.